hemalvarambhia/mars-rover-kata-ruby/README.md

 [maat-scripts](https://github.com/adamtornhill/maat-scripts), and this branch has a shell script that runs the git complexity trends script.
 To experiment with it here, be sure to have installed python 3, and then:
 1. `git clone https://github.com/adamtornhill/maat-scripts` into a `projects` dir;
-2. `git fetch origin python3`;
+1. `git fetch origin python3`;
+1. `git checkout python3`
-3. run its tests, making sure to `pip install` any dependencies it recommends;
+1. run its tests, making sure to `pip install` any dependencies it recommends, including:
+   - `ddt`;
+   - `pipe`; and
+   - `matplotlib`
-4. assuming the tests pass, `source code-quality-experiments/software-design-x-rays.sh` and you should be able to run complexity_trends on the terminal like so `complexity_trends > code-quality-experiments/trends.csv`.
+1. assuming the tests pass, `source code-quality-experiments/software-design-x-rays.sh` and you should be able to run complexity_trends on the terminal like so `complexity_trends > code-quality-experiments/trends.csv`.